 These rules apply to the Bank President and other senior Bank officials who have responsibilities relating to supervision or regulation of financial institutions, all non-credentialed professional staff, including officers and managers, who participate substantially in supervisory matters (e.g., attorneys and certain economists), and all professional staff, including officers and managers, who participate in the discount window function.
-These persons are referred to as a "covered employee(s)".
+These person(s)s are referred to as a "covered employee(s)".
 Supervisory matter does not include participating in an examination.
 See the introduction to this Appendix for examples of what this term does cover.

-1. Prohibition Against Seeking Credit if Handling Supervisory Matter
+1. Prohibition Against Seeking Credit If Handling Supervisory Matter.

 A. General Prohibition.
 A covered employee is generally not restricted from borrowing from any entity, including one for which the System is the primary supervisor.
-However, a covered employee may not, on his or her own behalf, or on behalf of anyone else, seek or accept a loan from, or renew or renegotiate a loan with, an institution or any affiliate if the covered employee is working on or knows he or she will be assigned a supervisory matter which involves the institution or any affiliate.
+However, a covered employee may not, on their own behalf, or on behalf of anyone else, seek or accept a loan from, or renew or renegotiate a loan with, an institution or any affiliate if the covered employee is working on or knows they will be assigned a supervisory matter which involves the institution or any affiliate.

-Furthermore, a covered employee must disqualify himself or herself from handling a supervisory matter involving an institution or any affiliate if the covered employee learns that his or her spouse or dependent child or a related entity is seeking or has sought or accepted a loan from, or has renewed or renegotiated a loan with the institution or any affiliate while the matter is pending before the Bank or the Board.
+Furthermore, a covered employee must disqualify themselves from handling a supervisory matter involving an institution or any affiliate if the covered employee learns that their spouse or dependent child or a related entity is seeking or has sought or accepted a loan from, or has renewed or renegotiated a loan with the institution or any affiliate while the matter is pending before the Bank or the Board.